EmbeddedSystemClass/QwaveSys-ESP8266-Compiler-for-LabVIEW/README.md

 This product requires the installation of the Arduino IDE 1.6.10 or higher,Arduino Compatible Compiler for LabVIEW (Aledyne-TSXperts) and QwaveSys ESP8266 board package which included hardware libraries and drivers.

-**You must first download and install requied softwares refer as below information.
+#Software Requirements

--Arduino IDE 1.6.10 version or higher from http://arduino.cc/en/main/software.
+-Arduino IDE 1.6.10 version or higher from `http://arduino.cc/en/main/software`

--Arduino Compatible Compiler for LabVIEW Home Edition (1.0.0.21) from http://www.ni.com/gate/gb/GB_EVALTLKTARDUINOCOMP/US.
+-Arduino Compatible Compiler for LabVIEW Home Edition (1.0.0.21) from `http://www.ni.com/gate/gb/GB_EVALTLKTARDUINOCOMP/US`

--QwaveSys ESP8266 board package from  http://iosys.link/lvembedded/package_qwavesys_index.json.
+-QwaveSys ESP8266 board package from  `http://iosys.link/lvembedded/package_qwavesys_index.json`

 The Home/Education can ONLY be used for personal or educational purposes.
 Using the home edition for professional/commercial uses is prohibited.

+#Installing with Boards Manager

+Install `Arduino 1.6.10` from the Arduino website.Start Arduino and open Preferences window.

+Enter `http://iosys.link/lvembedded/package_qwavesys_index.json` into Additional Board Manager URLs field.
+You can add multiple URLs, separating them with commas.

+Open Boards Manager from `Tools > Board` menu and install LabVIEW Arduino platform (and don't forget to select your ESP8266 (LabVIEW) from Tools > Board` menu after installation).

 -----------------------------------------------
-Released Note : 1.0.0.8
+#Released Note : 1.0.0.8

 -Bug fixed RTC MCP79410 VBAT Issue

 -Added OLED SSD1306 (64x48px)

--*Compatible with board package 2.0.0-17 (can be download from http://iosys.link/lvembedded/package_qwavesys_index.json)
+-*Compatible with board package 2.0.0-17 (can be download from `http://iosys.link/lvembedded/package_qwavesys_index.json`)

 -----------------------------------------------